OCHA-DAP/hdx-python-scraper/docs/main.md

              - "#country+code+v_iso2"
      ...

 The fsnwg configurable scraper first applies a sort to the data it reads.
-The reverse sort is based on the keys “reference_year” and “reference_code”. adm_cols defines a country column adm0_pcod3 and three admin 1 level columns (“adm1_pcod2”, “adm1_pcod3”, “adm1_name”) which are examined consecutively until a match with the internal admin 1 is made.
+The reverse sort is based on the keys “reference_year” and “reference_code”. `adm_cols` defines a country column "adm0_pcod3" and three admin 1 level columns (“adm1_pcod2”, “adm1_pcod3”, “adm1_name”) which are examined consecutively until a match with the internal admin 1 is made.

-date_col is comprised of the amalgamation of two columns “reference_year” and “reference_code” (corresponding to the two columns which were used for sorting earlier). sum_cols is used to sum values in a column.
-For example, the formula “get_fraction_str(phase3, population)” takes the sum of all phase 3 values for an admin 1 and divides it by the sum of all population values for an admin 1.
+`date_col` is comprised of the amalgamation of two columns “reference_year” and “reference_code” (corresponding to the two columns which were used for sorting earlier).
+`sum_cols` is used to sum values in a column.
+For example, the formula `get_fraction_str(phase3, population)` takes the sum of all phase 3 values for an admin 1 and divides it by the sum of all population values for an admin 1.

-mustbepopulated determines if values are included or not and is by default False.
-If it is True, then only when all columns in input_cols for the row are populated is the value included.
+`mustbepopulated` determines if values are included or not and is by default False.
+If it is True, then only when all columns in `input_cols` for the row are populated is the value included.
 This means that when using multiple summed columns together in a formula, the number of values that were summed in each column will be the same.
-The last formula uses “#population” which is replaced by the population for the admin (which has been previously obtained by another configurable scraper).
+The last formula uses “#population” which is replaced by the population for the admin unit (which is taken from the `population_lookup` variable of `BaseScraper`).

      fsnwg:
         dataset: "cadre-harmonise"